Updated: Feb 11

 So really think about how you can use your own personal style and personality to bring your wedding to life.

-So we've talked about how to choose your wedding style, but it doesn't really give you many ideas or inspiration.
+So we've talked about how to choose your wedding style, click here to watch the video, but it doesn't really give you many ideas or inspiration.
 So over the next few weeks, I'm going to be breaking down 3 wedding styles that I think will be big in 2021/22, to help bring you some ideas.

 I'm also going to to be showing you how to create your own design document, to keep your design all together, really get a feel for the full picture and to also be able to show your suppliers your vision.